|

 Ingredients

-• 1/2 head iceberg lettuce cut in desired amounts
+• 1/2 head iceberg lettuce (cut in half and then half again)

-• 4 slices bacon fried, cooled and crumbled
+• 4 slices bacon (fried ahead of time, cooled and crumbled)

 • 1 tablespoon Feta cheese